AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Finally, you can select windows with the omni-search, the search field in the global toolbar.
 One of the contexts for the search is the list of opened windows.
-To make things more convenient, you can bind a key shortcut via the :menuselection:`Edit --> Key Shortcuts` menu (the name of the action is :menuselection:`Search --> Global Search in context: Opened`).
+To make things more convenient, you can bind a key shortcut via the :menuselection:`Edit --> Preferences...` menu (the name of the action is :menuselection:`Search --> Global Search in context: Opened`).

 Any window whose name contains the specified letter matches the search field.